shu3-lab/predict/README.md

-## This is REST API for machine learning written by python.(and using F framework)
+## This is REST API for machine learning written by python.(and using Flask framework)
 The library used for machine learning is  scikit-learn.

 ### How to use this api